- Grades by Session

 Dean’s List/Dean’s Honor Roll

-Beginning with the fall 2015 semester, students who earn a semester grade point average of 3.33 or better, based on seven or more letter-graded credits, are placed on the Dean’s List/Honor Roll that semester.
+Beginning with the fall 2015 semester, students who earn a semester grade point average of 3.33 or better in fall or spring, based on seven or more letter-graded credits, are placed on the Dean’s List/Honor Roll that semester.

 Further details about honors can be found in the Law School Catalog.

+Ranks appear on official and unofficial transcripts.
 Class ranks are computed at the end of a student’s first two semesters and every fall and spring semester thereafter.
 Ranks are based on cumulative grade point averages.
 Only those students who received all of their semester grades receive a class rank for the term.
+(An “I” grade, indicating incomplete, will prevent ranking.
+An “X” grade, indicating partial completion of a full-year course, does not prevent ranking.)
 Students are ranked with other students who are proceeding through law school at approximately the same pace regardless of enrollment option or program, except for the final ranking, in which students are ranked with their graduating class.
 Students who graduate in August are ranked with the subsequent January graduation class.
 A student’s class rank will not be changed once ranks are computed.

-For Spring 2019, students were divided into four ranking pools.
+For Fall 2022, students were divided into four ranking pools.

-- Pool 1: Students who have earned 30 or fewer graded credits (364 students)
+- Pool 1: Students who have earned 43 or fewer credits (238 students)

-- Pool 3: Students who have earned 52 or more graded credits (228 students)
+- Pool 3: Students who have earned 68 or more credits (252 students)

 Minimum GPA of Top x Percent